Rishi Sunak is now going to COP27 climate summit

 No 10 had said Rishi Sunak was too busy preparing for the 17 November budget to attend the event which opens on Sunday.

-But this had been widely criticised by environmentalists, opposition parties and climate adviser Alok Sharma.
+But this had been widely criticised by climate campaigners, opposition parties and climate adviser Alok Sharma.

 Mr Sunak tweeted that there would be "no long-term prosperity without action on climate change" or energy security without investing in renewables.